 - Urine is not scattered all over the floor and it’s easy to keep clean;

-- Quality of hay is better as it’s protected so that no rain or sun affects its freshness;
+- The quality of hay is better as it’s protected so that no rain or sun affects its freshness;

 - Stalls are generally easier to clean than long pens;